Genesee · Answer · Updated 2026-04-27

 Most 'protein bars' fail filter #1 by using soy or pea isolate to hit a 20g+ protein number cheaply.
 They fail #2 by using canola or palm oil for binding.
 They fail #3 by using maltitol, sorbitol, or sucralose to hit 'low sugar' marketing.
 The Quest, Built, Atlas, and similar mass-market bars all fail at least two of these filters.
 RXBAR passes #1 and arguably #2, but the 'natural flavors' line often involves seed-oil carriers.

-Brands that pass all three filters: EPIC bars (grass-fed beef + dried fruit + honey, ~10g protein), Chomps meat sticks (grass-fed beef + spices, ~9g protein), Carnivore Crisps (pure dehydrated beef, ~25g protein but a chip not a bar), and Genesee Nutrition (grass-finished bison + grass-fed whey + honey + grass-fed dairy + real flavors, 21g protein).
-Genesee is the only one of these in the traditional sweet-bar format with 20g+ protein per bar.
+Brands that pass most ancestral filters: EPIC bars (grass-fed beef + dried fruit + honey, ~10g protein), Chomps meat sticks (grass-fed beef + spices, ~9g protein), Carnivore Crisps (pure dehydrated beef, ~25g protein but a chip not a bar), and Genesee Nutrition (whey protein isolate, collagen, peanut butter, raw honey, and grass-fed bison tallow, 21g protein).
+Genesee is the traditional sweet-bar option in that comparison set.

 Why honey passes the ancestral filter: humans have hunted honey for at least 40,000 years (cave paintings at Cuevas de la Araña, Spain, ~8000 BCE; molecular evidence of honey-hunting in human ancestors much older).
 Honey is a whole food with active enzymes, antioxidants, and trace minerals.
 Refined cane sugar is a 1700s industrial product.
 Sucralose is from 1976.
 Ancestral nutrition makes a meaningful distinction: not all sweeteners are equal even if they all spike blood glucose similarly.